bylickilabs/PSx-Classic-MOD/README.md

 # PSx-Classic-MOD

-Download the archive from my Private Server Here:
-Link available soon
+Download the archive from my Private Server Here: Link available soon or from my                     Google Drive Here: Link available soon

 Extract it to your NTFS stick.